Fantastic 6-Day Ring Road Tour with Summer Glacier Hike and Winter Ice Caving

 Included

-Pick-up from your hotel in Reykjavik
+Pick-up from your hotel in Reykjavík.

-Guided tour in a minibus with WiFi.
+Guided tour in a minibus

-Hotel room with private bathroom for 5 nights and breakfasts.
+Hotel room with private bathroom for 5 nights and breakfasts

 Space for one small day bag and one larger bag (up to 44 lbs/20 kgs)